tridactyl/native_messenger/README.md

 # Installation

+Three options:

-Two options: run `:nativeinstall` in Tridactyl and follow the instructions.
-Otherwise download and run `installers/install.sh`, or `installers/windows.ps1` for Windows, from this repository
+- Run `:nativeinstall` in Tridactyl and follow the instructions.
+- Download and run `installers/install.sh`, or `installers/windows.ps1` for Windows, from this repository.
+- Clone the repository and build it locally, then run `./installers/install.sh local`.

 # Building